 The most-used Linked Open Vocabulary is Dublin Core Terms (

 Vocabularies in Omeka S are not the same thing as controlled vocabularies or authority files, which consist of terms and concepts, rather than Classes and Properties.
 In Omeka S, controlled vocabularies can be managed using the Value Suggest and Custom Vocab modules.

-Global and Site Administrators can manage their installation’s vocabularies from the Vocabularies tab on the left hand navigation of the Admin Dashboard.
-OmekaS comes pre-loaded with the following vocabularies: Dublin Core; Dublin Core Type; Bibliographic Ontology; and Friend of a Friend.
+Global Administrators can manage their installation’s vocabularies from the Vocabularies tab on the left hand navigation of the Admin Dashboard.
+Supervisors can add, edit, and delete their own vocabularies.

-The main view of the Vocabularies tab in the Admin Dashboard displays the existing vocabularies for the Omeka S install.
+The main view of the Vocabularies tab in the Admin Dashboard displays the existing vocabularies for the Omeka S installation.